metrorailings/OwlBlog/content/posts/postseason-review-bills.md

 ### Does the team feature a reliable field goal kicker?

 No. Stephen Hauschka has missed quite a few field goals this year from 50 yards and out.
-In fact, he missed 2 important field goals in the Bills 3-point loss to the Browns.
+In fact, he missed two important field goals in the Bills 3-point loss to the Browns.
 A couple other missed field goals were attempted in end-half scenarios, creating doubts about whether he can be clutch should the Bills need a last-minute field goal to win.

 ***